thinkloop/frigate-star-export/README.md

 ## Usage

-Download the file and run it:
+Download the file and run it with Node.js:

 ```bash
 git clone git@github.com:thinkloop/frigate-star-export.git